AnagheemBayan/reading-nots/frontend.md

-# How People
-Access the Web :
+# How people Access the Web :

 1. Browsers
 1. Web Servers